ariannamethod/nicole/README.md

 She also mirrors repository activity: every change becomes grist for the analysis mill, and useful patterns are promoted into guidance scripts.
 It's like having an infinite post-it wall, except all the notes are auto-tagged and timestamped.

-And, because you asked for an idiot joke: Nicole fine-tunes faster than I can say "wait, who left gradient descent running on the coffee machine? oh right, that idiot was me."
+And, because I love idiot jokes: Nicole fine-tunes faster than I can say "wait, who left gradient descent running on the coffee machine? oh right, that idiot was me."
 She learns; I buy a new coffee machine.

 ---